USGS-R/RSurvey/README.md

 -----------

 This [R](http://www.r-project.org/ "R") package is a processing program for spatially distributed data.
 [RSurvey](http://cran.r-project.org/web/packages/RSurvey/index.html "RSurvey")
 features graphing tools, query building, and polygon clipping.
-A graphical user interface (GUI) is provided.
-The GUI requires R operate as an SDI application, using multiple top-level windows for the console, graphics, and pager.
+A graphical user interface (GUI) is provided and requires R operate as an SDI application, using multiple top-level windows for the console, graphics, and pager.

 Files can be one of four types as indicated by their extension: tables